 I try to remember, “it’s better to want than to owe”.
 This phrase is priceless!

-5. Don’t blame anyone else for your circumstances
+5. Don’t blame someone else for your circumstances

 Whether it’s a ruined relationship, a tough childhood, or something else completely out of your control, it is really easy to blame someone else for your current situation.
 But you shouldn’t.